Avoid Spiritual Complexity

 Pause on that for a bit.

 However, an area that can be complicated is application of the gospel.
-That is, how do you apply the simple gospel to the complexities of life situations?
+That is, how do you apply the simple gospel to the complexities of lifes many situations?
 There are a lot of life details to consider, and sometimes it certainly is complicated.
 But that does not mean that the first principle of sacrificial love for the benefit of others is complicated.
 The principle is simple even though the application can be complicated.
 The gospel is simple even though living it might be complicated.

 Our practical understanding of the gospel should be no more complex than is necessary.
 Since the gospel is actually very simple, we should be careful to keep it that way.